ChitturiSaiSuman/MetaStream/README.md

 Meta Stream is a Video-on-Demand Platform that enables people to stream High- Quality content.
 Users can download the content and add Videos to their Watch-list.
 Users can also choose from wide range of high-quality Stock videos of different Genre.

+### 2.1.
+User Classes and Characteristics
+* Typical Users, who are looking for some Entertainment.
+* Programmers who are interested in working on the project by further developing it or fix existing bugs.
+### 2.2.
+Operating Environment
+* Operating System
+1. Windows
+2. Linux
+* Application Server
+1. Apache Tomcat v9.0
+* Media Server
+1. Google Cloud
+* Database
+1. MySQL